CRServers/DemTech/README.md

  	Education and promotion of the EOS network.
 	eg. Talks, Chats, Hackatons, Conferences, Seminars, Developer Spaces & Retreats, etc.)

-**- Compliance**
-Block Producer Requirements.
-Agreement with EOS constitution.
-Code of Conduct.
-Complete bp.json
-Complete compliance is required to be considered for inclusion in the proxy list.

 ## The Fluid Positioning Concept: ##